One-Page Resume Template & Resume Tips to Fit in a Page

 • Use action verbs at the beginning of your statements to make them more powerful.
 For example, instead of writing, “I was responsible for a team of…” you should write, “Oversaw team of 15 customer service representatives.”

-• Don’t list your references or state that references are available upon request.
+• Don’t list your references or state “references available upon request”.
 Recruiters know that your references are available upon request and this wastes a line of space.
-Instead, create a separate document for your professional references.
+Instead, create a separate document for your resume references.

 • Reduce your resume margins slightly if needed.
 You can typically reduce them down to as little as half an inch without the resume looking super-crowded.